luizbgomide/sovereign/running-the-game.md

 From [blorb principles](https://idiomdrottning.org/blorb-principles): if you're asked to specify details like "What is in this office?" then:

 1. Refer to your (edited) adventure.
-2. Otherwise, maybe you have a rule like "desks have quills, paper, and boring ledgers" or you've already made a random table of office contents.
+2. Otherwise, maybe you have a heuristic like "desks have quills, paper, and boring ledgers" or you've already made a random table of office contents.
 3. Otherwise, invent something that won't harm or help the players very much.
 Feel free to make it evocative but not distracting.
 After the session, *patch the hole*.
-Either create a new rule or random table or whatever for the future.
+Either create a new heuristic, random table or whatever for the future.

 It's useful to have random tables of all kinds.
-Cooridor dressing (the unimportant stuff that helps distinguish one corridor from another), NPC names, etc. You don't need to crazy creating these; it's fine to create them in response to having to make something up.
+[Set dressing](https://en.wikipedia.org/wiki/Set_dresser) (the stuff that gives a location the proper feel), NPC names, etc. You don't need to crazy creating these in advance.
+I source these from scenes in fantasy fiction: [Malazan](https://en.wikipedia.org/wiki/Malazan_Book_of_the_Fallen), [Fafhrd](https://en.wikipedia.org/wiki/Fafhrd_and_the_Gray_Mouser), [Dying Earth](https://en.wikipedia.org/wiki/Dying_Earth), [World of Warcraft](https://en.wikipedia.org/wiki/World_of_Warcraft), [Wheel of Time](https://en.wikipedia.org/wiki/The_Wheel_of_Time) etc.

 ### Looking Up Rules